 She cannot approve, however, of the intrigues which form in her own university, between faculty and students especially.
 It destroys objectivity, it is like wine, which nothing will convince her is useful or necessary, despite the interpretation of the surah currently in vogue which forbids it only to the hot-headed sex.
 Accordingly she is irritated with herself when she finds that she must put in a conscious effort to treat one of her students the same as the others, a chemist by the name of Barnali.
 It is so easy to confuse form with function, and it is a disservice to Barnali, whose interest in the composition of the sky would already merit close attention.
 But she has the kind of beauty that demands analogy, beauty that must, Amrita thinks, be terribly inconvenient.
 Beauty that distracts.
 Amrita herself should not like to be compared to a flower or a fruit, an animal or a bird, and she turns this problem over sometimes in her mind, what Barnali’s beauty is like: if she solves it, she can forget it, and go on to something else.
 This is how her mind works: turn the thing over, turn it over, pry, catch at its seam, pry, crack it apart, work the kernel out and pick up the next.
 After she decides that Barnali’s beauty is like an electric light in glass – the slenderness of the brightening and dimming filament, the clarity and fineness of its casing, the perfected minimalism – she ceases to be distracted, or attracted.
 Once categorised, the thing is safe.

 She has quite forgotten the well-concealed nervousness she used to have around Barnali when three years later she invites her to supper, part congratulations on completion of her graduate degree, part advisory meeting.
-She would like Barnali to continue her studies at Nusaybah, though she has been careful not to say so, to see what Barnali herself will propose.
-She and the board are considering the construction of machines that can go much further up into the atmosphere than human beings, and return when called.
+She would like Barnali to continue her work at Nusaybah, though she has been careful not to say so, to see what Barnali herself will propose.
+She and the board are considering the construction of machines that can go much further up into the atmosphere than human beings, to gather data while aloft.
 The expense of this – even for Nusaybah, which runs on the national treasury, but which also runs entirely on scholarships – is prohibitive enough that Amrita hasn’t made up her mind as to whether or not to begin this program, and the number of researchers she will have who will actually use it is a deciding factor.
 She knows that Razia University has approached Barnali as well, but not what they have offered her.

 It is winter, and the air in the evenings is cool.
 Amrita puts on her table one of the new electric braziers, with its caged and glowing coils, which keeps gathering strength for a sententious hum and then settling down again, ticking.
 Barnali arrives a few moments early, and even Amrita notices that she has composed herself as an aesthetic object, which she does not usually bother to do: there is a touch of surma traced round her eyes, and her glossy black hair loose on her shoulders.
-Standing in the slant of the sunset with a nervous colour in her cheeks she is like warmth given human shape, copper, garnet, coal and ember, palash-flower, rosy gold.
+Standing in the slant of the sunset with a nervous colour in her cheeks she is like warmth given human shape: copper, garnet, coal and ember, palash-flower, rosy gold.
 Amrita notices, as it is not possible not to, but does not assume that this is directed at herself personally.
-It is not for hours, after the meal, when they are sitting drinking tea in the room that faces out from the tower and she has begun to be strict in her requirements for clear objectives that all at once, as though to silence her, Barnali leans in and kisses her, the heat of the tea held on her lips.
+It is not for hours, after the meal, when they are sitting drinking tea in the room that faces out from the tower and she has begun to ask increasingly precise questions about research objectives that, as though to silence her, Barnali leans in and kisses her, the heat of the tea held on her lips.

 Amrita, her mouth unmoving below this kiss, draws back, disappointed to be used in this fashion, to be thought susceptible, which she now remembers she almost was.
 But she is a good teacher, and tries to temper this, as she speaks, though this is like the dreams she has where she is supposed to give a speech to a crowd and has forgotten about what.